-Tether is a notorious one among digital currencies.
-It is known very controversially for it backing its tokens from loans from affiliate companies.
+Tether is notorious among digital currencies.
+It is known very controversially for backing its tokens from loans from affiliate companies.
 Tether initially promised that the value of each Tether token would always be 1 USD, however at the same time; it also said that Tether owners could claim no legal rights or guarantees that Tethers could be redeemed for US dollars.
 All this has led to a very debatable image of Tether, and the coin is always under some argument or the other.
-As such, what is the minimum to withdraw Tether is also kind of tiff.
+As such, the minimum to withdraw Tether is also a kind of tiff.

 What is The Minimum to Withdraw Tether

 Tether has many rules and regulations for its withdrawal, sometimes token recoveries due to deposit mistakes become difficult with this kind of currency.
 Only one fiat redemption is allowed every week, and the withdrawal fees are usually higher than the deposit fee.
 Tether has also been known to manipulate Bitcoin up to some extent via the Bitfinex exchange, the first one that allowed for Tether transactions and trades.
 Sometimes Tether is compared to being the central bank of all crypto traders.
-Although Tether claims that its reserves are there for redeeming back the tokens, however this led to a huge beef in 2017, when Tether was not able to do so.
-One needs to undergo the KYC process and the verification process so as to withdraw Tether.
+Tether claims that its reserves are there to redeem the tokens back, however this led to a huge beef gain in 2017, when Tether was unable to do so.
+One needs to undergo the KYC process and the verification process in order to withdraw Tether.

 Understanding the Physics of Tether

 Rolled out in 2014, the biggest advantage of using Tether is that it kind of stabilizes the investment made in cryptocurrency.
 It is kind of a trade-off between blockchain and traditional currency.
-Dollars, euros and yen are the three most associated currencies with Tether now, although it initially rolled with USD alone.
+The dollar, euro and yen are now the three most associated currencies with Tether, although they initially rolled with USD alone.
 It is kind of allowing for the digital use of traditional currencies.
 Businesses, exchange wallets, payment processors, ATMs etc.—all can use Tether and many of them are already doing so.
 Special Tether enabled platforms are also available to transact with Tethers.
-Remember that Tether can be used everywhere where any other crypto can be used, and also at some places where other digital currencies are not possible due to non-acceptance.
+Remember that Tether can be used anywhere where any other crypto can be used, and also in some places where other digital currencies are not possible due to non-acceptance.

 Who Can Use Tether